Savvy Jane is an underground entrepreneur who loves making cannabis edibles for people and wants to go legitimate.

 “I do a lot of texting with people, and usually I meet them someplace, or I will mail it to them for an additional fee,” she added.
 “I also do infusion instruction.”

-“I have patients that are all over the place, mostly in New Jersey, but we do have some out-of-state people,” she said.
+She said has “patients that are all over the place, mostly in New Jersey, but we do have some out-of-state people.”

 “My ultimate goal would be to open like a little coffee consumption lounge,” she said.

 Savvy Jane has spoken to a couple investors who can help her.

 “I just started looking into it,” she said.